BottleRocketStudios/iOS-Hyperspace/Documentation/Migrations/Hyperspace 3.x-4.0 Migration Guide.md

 There have been several changes made to the core `NetworkService` functionality to allow for more fine grained error handling.
 These changes include:

 - Any time you a custom `Error` type is initialized, the raw `HTTP.Response` received by the server will be provided.
 This will happen both when a transport failure and decoding failure occurs, and gives access to data like the raw http status and response data.
-- The given `HTTP.Response` includes the `HTTP.Request` that was sent in order to recive that given response.
+- The given `HTTP.Response` includes the `HTTP.Request` that was sent in order to receive that given response.
 - `DecodingFailureRepresentable` has been changed to provide a `DecodingFailure` which can support more types of errors than just `DecodingError` (for example, a response which should not have been empty but is).